 Ascot Racecourse in Perth is Western Australia’s premier racing venue, hosting the state’s top races.

 The track itself has a wide circumference and is known to be tricky for the stayers, thanks largely to the up-slope on the straight.

-Champion’s Bets WA Winners analyst Mark Van Triet has been betting in the West for many years.
-As a former Jockey Manager he has been trusted by the likes of Oliver, Avdulla and the Schofields, so he knows his racing.
+Former Champion Bets analyst Mark Van Triet has been betting in the West for many years.
+As a jockey manager he’s trusted by the likes of Oliver, Avdulla and the Schofields, so he knows his racing.

 We asked him to share a few insights into how average punters can grab an edge when betting at Ascot.

 Are there any nuances to Ascot that you notice in your analysis?

 Ascot generally plays hard and fast, given they race from mid-October to late April.